-Requirement 19 of GSR Part 5 [4]: Facility operation
+Requirement 19 (GSR Part 5, Ref.
+[4]): Facility operation

-"Predisposal radioactive waste management facilities shall be operated in accordance with national regulations and with the conditions imposed by the regulatory body.
+Predisposal radioactive waste management facilities shall be operated in accordance with national regulations and with the conditions imposed by the regulatory body.
 Operations shall be based on documented procedures.
 Due consideration shall be given to the maintenance of the facility to ensure its safe performance.
-Emergency preparedness and response plans, if developed by the operator, are subject to the approval of the regulatory body [30]."
+Emergency preparedness and response plans, if developed by the operator, are subject to the approval of the regulatory body [30].

-Operating instructions
+Operating Instructions

-6.93.
-Instructions and procedures should be prepared for normal operation at the waste management facility and for accident conditions.
-Instructions and procedures should be prepared in order to be readily available when needed by the designated responsible person.
+6.96 Instructions and procedures should be prepared for normal operation, and for accident conditions at the waste management facility.
+Instructions and procedures should be prepared to be readily available when needed for the designated responsible person.

-6.94.
-Measures for limiting or preventing exposure associated with radioactive waste generated in normal operation should include the following:
+6.97 Measures for limiting preventing and limiting exposure associated with radioactive waste in normal operation should include the following:

-- (a) Provisions for the isolation of radioactive waste from site personnel and the public, including access control, for example, adequate zoning to prevent the spread of contamination; - (b) Provisions for radiation monitoring and visual inspection whenever waste is handled or moved (placed into storage, retrieved or transported off the site); - (c) Provisions for detection, collection and treatment of liquid spills; - (d) Provisions for the decontamination of personnel and equipment; - (e) Provisions for the handling of radioactive waste arising from decontamination activities.
+- (a) Provisions for the isolation of radioactive waste from site personnel and the public, including access control, e.g. zoning of the facility to prevent the spread of contamination; - (b) Provisions for detection, collection and treatment of liquid spills; - (c) Provisions for the decontamination of personnel and equipment; - (d) Provisions for the handling of radioactive waste arising from decontamination activities.

-6.95.
-The operating organization should ensure that operating procedures relating to the maintaining of subcriticality are subjected to rigorous review and are compared with the safety requirements of the design.
+6.98 The operating organization should ensure that operating procedures relating to the maintaining of subcriticality are subjected to rigorous review and are compared with the safety requirements of the design.
 This may include confirmatory analysis and review by the regulatory body.
 Some of the factors that should be considered in this review include the following: